Oops19/TS4-Hotkeys/_TS4/mod_documentation/hotkeys/README.md

 This mod is for Windows only and does not work on any other systems.

+## Issues
+There are some issues to detect the focus properly.
+In such cases the keys will not work.
+Switch to a different window/program and back to TS$ to fix this.

+The cheat console and text input in game/CAS lag.
+That's because the input can't be processed fast enough.
+Get a much faster processor to fix this.

+The gamepad is queried in an active thread 30 times a second.
+This adds some overhead to TS4.
+Unplug or disable the gamepad to avoid this in case you don't use it.

 ## Hotkeys
 This mod allows to define custom hotkeys for the keyboard keys [A-Z0-9].
 It supports Shift, Ctrl, Alt and/or Win key modifiers.
 The mod itself doesn't come with any pre-defined hotkey definitions.

 ## Gamepad
 The mod supports using the gamepad to move sims around.